natethegreat5413/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    'It's a programming interface for HTML.
+It represents the page so that programs an change the document structure.'

 2. What is an event?

+    'Events are actions that occur as a result of the user action'

 3. What is an event listener?

+    'It's a function or program waiting for an event to occur so that it can then execute'

 4. Why would we convert a NodeList into an Array?

+    'So that you can use array methods to sort through your data easier.'

 5. What is a component?

+    'A component is a small re-usable set of behaviors used so we don't have to keep writing and rewriting code.
+Instead you can just call that function and apply it where ever you see fit'
 ### Git Set up

 * [ ] Fork the project into your GitHub user account